FhmDmi/Eegle-Tools/Within-Session-Evaluation/results/benchmark.md

 **Important notes:**

-- Only subjects/sessions that passed the first three conditions described in the *@discarded.md* file for [MI](https://zenodo.org/records/17801878/files/@discarded.md?download=1) and [P300](https://zenodo.org/records/17793672/files/@discarded.md?download=1) were included in this benchmark.
+* Only subjects/sessions that **passed the first three exclusion criteria** described in the *@discarded.md* file for [MI](https://zenodo.org/records/17801878/files/@discarded.md?download=1) and [P300](https://zenodo.org/records/17793672/files/@discarded.md?download=1) were included in this benchmark.
-- Some sessions exhibit very low accuracy scores.
-We do not recommend including them in your analyses depending on the classifier you use.
+* Consequently, some sessions exhibit very low accuracy scores.
+These subjects correspond to the **fourth exclusion criterion** mentioned in the *@discarded.md* file.
+They have been placed in the `/discarded` folder of their respective database. **We do not recommend including them in your analyses.**
-- **Individual subject/session accuracies** are documented in each `.yml` file and available in CSV format in a [GitHub repository](https://github.com/FhmDmi/Eegle-Tools/tree/master/Within-Session-Evaluation/results).
-A summary of poor performers is also available there.
-Also, all the scripts used for making this benchmark is available in [Within-Session-Evaluation](https://github.com/FhmDmi/Eegle-Tools/tree/master/Within-Session-Evaluation) folder.
+* **Individual subject/session accuracies** are documented in each `.yml` file and are available in CSV format in this [GitHub repository](https://github.com/FhmDmi/Eegle-Tools/tree/master/Within-Session-Evaluation/results).
+Scripts used to make this benchmark and a summary of poor performers are also available there.
-- This document contains only the **mean accuracies** for each database according to the analyzed task (e.g., `right_hand` vs. `feet`).
+* This document contains only the **mean accuracies** for each database according to the analyzed task (e.g., `right_hand` vs. `feet`).

 ## Available Classifiers